 “Gotcha!”
 Jimmy Gentry hooted and hollered.
 “You guys can come back out!”
 He said.

 “Jimmy, I hate you.”
-Penny stood up, her face red.
-Mad tears streaming down her cheeks.
+Penny said, mad tears streaming down her cheeks.

 “Are you all right?”
 Gary looked her over.
 “I ought to kick your ass, Jimmy.”

 “Ah, you’re so bullshit.
 Couple of fraidy-cats.
 There ain’t nothing out here but me and my dog and those knuckleheads you call friends.”
 Jimmy reached out and shoved Gary’s shoulder.

 “When we get back to town, your ass is mine.
 Don’t you forget it, man.
 Come on, Penny.”
 Gary took Penny by the hand and started for the canal, where they always parked the cars on the levee.